CrazyDoc/AWS-ElastickBeanstalk-Tomcat-Exmpl/README.md

-# Deploy a CapBPM environment on AWS using automation
+# Deploy a environment on AWS using automation

-## CapBPM on AWS architecture and features
+## Camunda on AWS architecture and features
 The features of using this architecture are as follows:
-* A complete CapBPM environment is automatically deployed in about 20 minutes.
+* A complete environment is automatically deployed in about 20 minutes.
-* CapBPM is deployed in an isolated Virtual Private Cloud
+* Camunda is deployed in an isolated Virtual Private Cloud
 * The environment enables automatic scaling up and down based on load
 * Managed services are used that provide automated patching and maintenance of OS, middleware, and database software
 * Database backups are performed automatically to enable operational and disaster recovery

-A high-level diagram showing how the different functions of CapBPM map to AWS Services is shown below.
+A high-level diagram showing how the different functions map to AWS Services is shown below.
 ![Scheme](Scheme.png?raw=true "Scheme")

 **AWS Elastic Beanstalk** is used to deploy the application onto Linux Tomcat with Java servers.
 Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications.
 It covers everything from capacity provisioning, load balancing, regular OS and middleware updates, autoscaling, and high availability, to application health monitoring.

-**Amazon Relational Database Service (RDS)** is used to provide database for CapBPM.
+**Amazon Relational Database Service (RDS)** is used to provide database for Camunda.

 **Amazon Simple Storage Service (S3)** is used as a file repository.
 S3 is designed to deliver 99.999999999% durability, and stores data for millions of applications used by market leaders in every industry.
 S3 provides comprehensive security and compliance capabilities that meet even the most stringent regulatory requirements.